Los Angeles Car Accident Lawyer | Free Consultation

 If you hit a pedestrian who was jaywalking in California, fault is typically split under California’s pure comparative negligence rule.
 Drivers always have a duty to exercise reasonable care, even when pedestrians cross illegally.
 Most jaywalking cases find the driver 30-60% at fault and the pedestrian 40-70%.
 Drivers may still face civil liability and criminal

-What Happens if You Hit a Jaywalker in California?
-Read More »
+What Happens If You Hit a Jaywalking Pedestrian in California?
+(2026) Read More »